Susan Johnston, P.A.-C.

 A therapist can explain different exercises to do to strengthen the muscles that help control urination.
 Also known as Kegels, these exercises are especially effective for stress incontinence but also may help urge incontinence.

-There are two primary categories of medications used to treat urge incontinence.
-Your health care provider will help you determine which is right for you and your condition.
+There are two primary categories of medications used to treat urge incontinence, including:

 These medications help relax your bladder, and can be helpful for urge incontinence and overactive bladder.
 There are a few side effects to be aware of, including dry mouth and eyes, constipation and difficulty completely emptying your bladder.